Hagio, Moto. The Heart of Thomas [Tōma no shinzō]. Trans. Rachel Thorn. Seattle: Fantagraphics, 2012.

 Tōma no shinzō has inspired adaptations by a number of artists and performers, female and male, young and old.
 Among them is director Kaneko Shūsuke (1955–), whose 1988 live-action re-envisioning of 1999-nen no natsu yasumi (Summer vacation: 1999) features female actors in male roles and is set in a boys’ boarding school in a romanticized and oddly futuristic Japan.
 A novelization of this film was released under the same title four years later by the film’s screenwriter, Kishida Rio (1946–2003).
 In the late 1990s, Onda Riku (1964–) published Neverland (2000, Nebaarando), originally planned as a novelized Tōma no shinzō.
 While the story ended up going in a very different direction, like 1999-nen no natsu yasumi, the work is set in a boys’ boarding school in Japan and focuses on impassioned relationships among schoolboys.
 Sticking closer to the original narrative, the theater troupe Studio Life has staged renderings of Tōma no shinzō no fewer than eight times since 1996, including a month-long reprise in Tokyo and Osaka last summer, in a theatrical tribute to the manga’s fortieth anniversary.
 And in 2009, celebrated engineer-turned-novelist Mori Hiroshi (1957–) released his novelized retelling, narrated by Oskar.
 Borrowing Hagio’s title verbatim, Mori’s text includes illustrations by Hagio and quotes from the manga as chapter epigraphs.
 Yet even as they present themselves as direct retellings of the Tōma narrative, works by Mori and Studio Life deviate from the original both by nature of their format and as a consequence of the vision of their (re)creators.

-The 2012 official English-language translation by Matt Thorn, The Heart of Thomas, published in the United States by comics and graphic novels publisher Fantagraphics Books, is the latest such retelling, one that indexes interest in the work outside Japan.
+The 2012 official English-language translation by Rachel Thorn, The Heart of Thomas, published in the United States by comics and graphic novels publisher Fantagraphics Books, is the latest such retelling, one that indexes interest in the work outside Japan.
 (This interest is also evidenced by the presence of at least one unauthorized fan translation, or scanlation, that has been available online on since early 2010.)
 Thorn’s translation is itself inspired by love.
-He writes that his passion for shōjo manga and for Tōma no shinzō in particular led him to a career as a scholar and a translator of shōjo manga.
-His deep affection for Tōma no shinzō is evident in the care he put into its translation.
+She writes that her passion for shōjo manga and for Tōma no shinzō in particular led her to a career as a scholar and a translator of shōjo manga.
+Her deep affection for Tōma no shinzō is evident in the care she put into its translation.
 When I first learned that the manga would be translated, I wondered how the translator would deal with Hagio’s overwrought dialogue—words that might appear in adolescent schoolgirl fantasies but would never come from the lips of adolescent schoolboys.
 Fortunately, Thorn has done an excellent job reproducing the tone of the original, to the extent that readers coming to the translation with little familiarity with shōnen’ai are likely to find the characters’ speech somewhat stilted and implausible.
 This is entirely appropriate.
 It is an integral part of the fantasy world that Hagio has produced, and with which her rich illustrations and compelling narrative quickly enthrall readers.
 In addition, Thorn’s useful if brief introduction helps to contextualize the manga, spelling out the significance of both Hagio and Tōma in the history of shōjo manga.

 It is surprising that the translation took so long.
 Other works by Hagio have been published in English since at least the mid-1990s, some translated by Thorn.
 Also, BL’s popularity in the Anglophone world has long been firmly established (even if Tōma no shinzō is a world apart from more contemporary BL).
 Regardless, as someone who teaches about manga and anime in English and who has become uncomfortable assigning unauthorized translations, I am grateful finally to be able to include in syllabi a work so beautiful and moving, with so much to offer my students.
 And as someone who is deeply interested in sharing the history of shōjo culture, I am grateful that this translation finally makes available in English a work that is paramount to the development not only of BL but of shōjo manga itself.